Synchronized coherent charge oscillations in coupled double quantum dots: Synchronized Oscillations

+To facilitate coherent charge oscillations, the system is tuned such that most of the time there is only one electron in each of the two DQDs.
+For this purpose, we choose $eV\ll W$, such that the charging energy $W$ is too high to allow double occupancy of a DQD.
+Moreover, by choosing $\Gamma_\text{L}\gg\Gamma_\text{R}$, one can construct a bottleneck to ensure that the electron dwells for long waiting times $\tau$ inside the DQD before tunneling out again.
+Finally, for coherent oscillations to be seen as a clear signature in the tunneling statistics we choose $\varepsilon,\Delta_{\text{T/B}} \sim\Gamma$ as well as $k_{\text{B}} T \lesssim \Gamma$.

+Within this parameter regime, only a small modification by a simple degeneracy factor $g=2$ is necessary to describe not only to spinless but also to spinful fermions (assuming double occupancy of one quantum dot is prohibited by a large onsite Coulomb interaction)~\cite{wunsch_2005}.
+Then, for each tunneling-in event there are $g=2$ possibilities, i.e., either a spin-up or a spin-down electron enters the system.
+For a tunneling-out event, however, there is only one possibility.
+Therefore, the Lindblad operators from Eq.~\eqref{eq:lindblad} have to be modified according to $L_{\alpha,\beta,+}\rightarrow \sqrt{g} L_{\alpha,\beta,+}$.
+However, due to the bottleneck $\Gamma_\text{L}\gg \Gamma_\text{R}$, the duration of the coherent charge oscillations is mainly limited by the tunneling-out rate, so the factor $g=2$ modifying the tunneling-in rate leads to only marginal changes in the waiting-time distribution.

 In Fig.~\ref{fig:2}a, we show the waiting-time distribution $w_\text{T/B}(\tau)$ for the top (blue) and bottom (green) DQD for zero Coulomb interaction $U=0\,\Gamma$.
 We observe for both DQDs decaying oscillations with distinct but different frequencies.
-The waiting-time distribution shows clear minima indicating the times when the electron wave function has a maximum overlap with the left quantum dot such that tunneling out of the DQD is suppressed.
+The waiting-time distribution shows clear minima indicating the times when the electron is most likely to be found in the left quantum dot, so that tunneling out of the DQD is suppressed.
 To extract the oscillation frequencies, we employ the Fourier-transformed waiting-time distribution $\hat{w}_\alpha(\omega)=\vert \int_0^\infty \mathrm{d}\tau e^{-i \omega \tau} w_\alpha(\tau)\vert$ which can be written in the form

 The Fourier transform shows clear peaks at the frequencies $\omega_{\text{T}}=\sqrt{\Delta_\text{T}^2+\varepsilon^2}$ and $\omega_{\text{B}}=\sqrt{\Delta_\text{B}^2+\varepsilon^2}$, cf. the insets of Fig.~\ref{fig:2}a.